 The sequence continues with the overlaying of various moving images, a patchwork only achievable through cinema.
 The image of the taboo calls to mind Freud’s “Totem and Taboo,” which discusses the significance of totem objects in ancient cultures.
-Freud postulates that the totem object, held as sacred in these communities, was the site of displacement of the individual’s Oedipal desire for the mother that often resulted in the murder of the father.
-The camera’s then switches to Willard’s environment, panning across letters (later revealed to belong to Captain Kurtz) until it arrives at close-ups of Willard’s body and face.
+Freud postulated that the totem object, held as sacred in these communities, was the site of displacement of the individual’s Oedipal desire for the mother that would result in the murder of the father.
+The camera then switches to Willard’s environment, panning across letters (later revealed to belong to Captain Kurtz) until it arrives at close-ups of Willard’s body and face.
 We then see a glass and a bottle of whiskey, superimposed with a cigarette dangling from between Willard’s fingers.
 The images suggest a relationship between the realities of war and Willard’s presumed current state, dependent on drugs and alcohol.
 The seemingly seamless juxtaposition points to deeper psychoanalytic notions of the divided psyche; here, not only does the ego battle the id, but the reality principle of the ego actually fuels more desire to fulfill the pleasure principle and satisfy the id.
-The pleasure principle is, of course, illusory, as it does not provide real pleasure as much as a transitory Band-Aid for the inevitable void that comes when confronting the real, as Lacanian philosophy further delves into.
+The pleasure principle is, of course, illusory, as it does not provide real pleasure as much as a transitory Band-Aid for the inevitable void that comes when confronting the Real, according to Lacan.
 The final shots of the sequence are that of the gun and the ceiling fan superimposed, before the shot of Willard’s face crystallizes, half-cloaked in shadow.
 The gun is highly significant in a Freudian framework, as it signifies phallic power through its function of assault and murder.
-The gun epitomizes the paradox of civilization as a supposed beacon of morality while ultimately serving as an instrument of brutality.
-As the camera moves to focus on Willard and his psychic state, this is the dichotomy that looms over Coppola’s film as he continually explores the effect of society on the individual and the collective psyches of civilization.
+The gun epitomizes the paradox of civilization as a supposed beacon of morality through law enforcement while ultimately serving as an instrument of brutality.
+As the camera moves to focus on Willard and his psychic state, this is the dichotomy that looms over Coppola’s film as he continually explores the effect of society on the individual and the collective psyche of civilization.